Skip to content

 HubWhere does the client connect?The hub is ready and is set as public or private as expected.

-ClientWhat app or device is connecting?The client is active, clearly named, and attached to the right hub.
+ConnectionWhat app, device, or browser flow is connecting?The client is active, clearly named, and attached to the right hub.

 PermissionsWhat is allowed?The client is allowed to do only what it needs.